 w.dat

 This file contains the user specified special weightings that can be incorporated into DCINV2D when performing the DC inversion or IPINV2D for the IP inversion.
 Equation (10) allows the objective function to be further tailored by the user through the weighting functions ws(x,z), wx(x,z) and wz(x,z).
-Discretized values of these functions are stored in the model weight vectors W.S, W.X and W.Z.
-The weighting for the smallest model, W.S, is specified for each cell interface and has (NX-1) by (NZ-1) elements, where NX and NZ are respectively the number of cells in the horizontal and vertical directions.
-The weightings W.X and W.Z are applied to the partial derivatives used to define the model objective function.
+The weightings WX and WZ are applied to the partial derivatives used to define the model objective function.
 This specification is dependent upon the axis direction of the structural coordinates.

-The weights in W.S, W.X, W.Z are stored in a row format and the values in the file will generally lie between unity and some number that is small but greater than zero.
+The weights in WS, WX, WZ are stored in a row format and the values in the file will generally lie between unity and some number that is small but greater than zero.
 It is the relative difference in these weighting coefficients that can force the constructed model to be close to a reference model in certain cells or allow large variations in the horizontal or vertical directions between certain cells or within cell corridors.
 If the default NULL is used then the result will be the same as if each of these weighting vectors had all elements set equal to unity.

 File Structure for w.dat: